-Beverley is a town in East Yorkshire, England.
-Often overshadowed by York, 30 miles to the northwest, Beverley is home to a number of medieval buildings and sites.
+Beverley is located in East Yorkshire, England.
+Though overshadowed by York, 30 miles to the northwest, Beverley is home to a number of medieval buildings and sites.

 Beverley is also 10 miles south of where I lived in England.
 I visited quite often, volunteering at a charity shop, researching my thesis in the Minster and library, and shopping along Toll Gavel.
 I even chose it as the setting for my first novel, The Stonemason’s Secret.